openkruise/kruise/docs/proposals/20210713-resourcedistribution.md

 ## Proposal
 **Main idea**: Distribute and Update the resources by the user-defined annotation.

-Next, we will take `Secret Distribution` as an example to illustrate our proposal.
+Next, we will take the `Secret Distribution` as an example to illustrate our proposal.
+The `ConfigMap Distribution` is similar with it.

 ### User Stories
 #### Story 1: distribute to other namespaces